wpswings/event-tickets-manager-for-woocommerce/README.txt

 * The best part is you can fully automate your event and ticketing website & schedule events with the event calendar WordPress.
 * The Event Tickets Manager Plugin supports multisite compatibility.
 * WordPress Event plugin allows dynamic CSS to change the background and text of the ticket to give a dynamic look.
 * WordPress Events Plugin has a My Event tab in the My Account Section For Listing Purchased tickets of the User.
 * WooCommerce Events plugin Hide/Remove the Event Product On Being Expired.

 == WHAT PREMIUM VERSION OF EVENT TICKETS FOR WOOCOMMERCE OFFERS ==

 **1) Recurring Event**: WordPress events plugin enables the admins to set the recurring date for any event very conveniently.
 The event can recur on a daily, weekly, or monthly basis.

  **2) Check-In Using QR Code**: The WooCommerce Event Tickets plugin allows customers an easy check-in process by using a QR Code.

-**3) Fully Customizable PDF Tickets**: Events calendar plugin offers fully customizable PDF tickets.
+**3) Fully Customizable PDF Tickets**: The events calendar plugin offers fully customizable PDF tickets.
 This allows the users to create event tickets the way they want.
 **4) Multiple Layouts for Tickets PDFs**: The WordPress Events Plugin now offers a feature that allows users to select from multiple layout options for ticket PDFs when creating and managing events.

 **5) Send Ticket Details with SMS**: Merchants can ensure that the customers have received their products by tracking SMSs by using the events calendar plugin..

 **6) Facebook Sharing of Tickets**: WordPress Events Plugin ensures you can share your events on Facebook to get the traffic and audience for your event, this helps you to generate revenue.

 **7) Email Reminder Before Event**: WordPress calendar plugin, merchants are allowed to send an email reminder to their customers before WordPress events to notify customers that the event will start or x no. of days left to the event.

-== TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE WORDPRESS EVENTS PLUGIN ==

-The Events Calendar plugin lets the merchant add events as WooCommerce products and create ticketing websites with WordPress.
+== TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE WORDPRESS EVENTS PLUGIN == The Events Calendar plugin lets the merchant add events as WooCommerce products and create ticketing websites with WordPress.
 > Note:  Get [**Event Tickets Manager  for WooCommerce Pro**](https://wpswings.com/product/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-org-page&utm_campaign=events-pro)

-== See What Garden Rock Music Band is Saying About The WORDPRESS EVENT PLUGIN: ==
+== See What Garden Rock Music Band is Saying about the WordPress Event plugin: ==
 > Perfect customer service by WP Swings; the plugin works as expected; and the service from WP Swings is great! [**See Event Tickets Manager Case Study**](https://wpswings.com/case-studies/gardenrock/?utm_source=wpswings-event-case-study&utm_medium=event-org-page&utm_campaign=event-case-study)
  [**Event Tickets Manger Demo**](https://demo.wpswings.com/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-org-page&utm_campaign=frontend-demo) | [**Event Tickets Documentation**](https://docs.wpswings.com/event-tickets-manager-for-woocommerce/?utm_source=wpswings-events-doc&utm_medium=events-org-page&utm_campaign=events-doc)

 == DOCUMENTATION OF PREMIUM VERSION OF OF EVENTS CALENDAR PLUGIN ==
 * [**Events Calendar Plugin Documentation**](https://docs.wpswings.com/event-tickets-manager-for-woocommerce-pro/?utm_source=events-pro-doc&utm_medium=events-org-page&utm_campaign=pro-doc)